muralidhar-nalabothula/PurcellCpp/README.md

 Function Purcell takes the inputs in the following order:

-(wavevector in (meter^{-1}); System configuation; distance of dipole from the top interface; compontent of the Greens tensor given in string {xx, xy, xz, ....}
+(wavevector (in meter^{-1}); System configuation; distance of dipole from the top interface; compontent of the Greens tensor given in string {xx, xy, xz, ....}

 Check the main.cpp for an example on how to calculate

-Note: All the units are must be given is SI units.
+Note: All the units must be given is SI units.

 ## Authors and acknowledgment
 Please consider citing the following paper if you use the code